ubccpsc/310/README.md

 ## This is a development-heavy four-credit course.
 Plan your timetable accordingly.
 If you are not familiar with TypeScript, please start looking at it now.

+## About the labs

 ### This is a pair-programming course: If you want to work with someone specific for your project, be sure that both of you register for the _SAME_ lab section.
+We do not have the ability to move people around between labs; please either monitor the SSC for space in your preferred lab sections, move to another lab with space, or find a partner in the lab you are registered in.
+Teams **must** be firm by the time of your lab the week of Jan 16.

 ## Waitlist: [See Here](#waitlist)